 Q: My org needs very high availability, along with a solid disaster recovery plan, but we’re not sure how to achieve that with ServiceNow on premises.

-A: With MariaDB Platform, you a broad set of enterprise-grade tools for mission-critical applications.
+A: With MariaDB Enterprise Server, you a broad set of enterprise-grade tools for mission-critical applications.
 One of the most important for HA and DR is automated failover (no ServiceNow service restarts and no service interruptions).
-MariaDB Platform hides all topology changes from applications, meaning developers don’t have to write code to handle database or server failures.
+MariaDB Enterprise Server hides all topology changes from applications, meaning developers don’t have to write code to handle database or server failures.
 Additionally, you have options for multi-master clustering, semi-synchronous replication, active standby databases, non-blocking backups and more.
 Get more details on high availability and disaster recovery features.

 Q: How does scaling up and down work with MariaDB as the database for ServiceNow?

-A: MariaDB Platform supports replication and clustering, as well as distributed SQL.
+A: MariaDB Enterprise Server supports replication and clustering, as well as distributed SQL.
 As your enterprise needs grow beyond replication or clustering, you can use distributed SQL to scale out to execute millions of transactions per second – without sacrificing latency or standard SQL.
 Read more about scalability.

 If ServiceNow is mission-critical to your organization, you need MariaDB.
 After all, your ServiceNow self-hosted deployment is only as stable as your database.
 Contact MariaDB today.